Endometriosis & Adenomyosis

 Painful periods and painful sex are definitely not normal!

-Endometriosis (pronounced “End-oh-meet-ree-oh-sis”) and 'un-affectionately' known as "Endo", is relatively common, with an estimated one in seven Australian women suffering from the condition.
+Endometriosis (pronounced “End-oh-meet-ree-oh-sis”) and 'un-affectionately' known as "Endo", is relatively common, with an estimated one in nine Australian women suffering from the condition.

 It occurs when tissue similar to the lining of the womb (uterus) starts to grow in other places, such as the lining of the pelvis or sticking to organs in the pelvis such as the ovary or fallopian tubes.

 Endometriosis can affect women of any age, but is most common in women in their 30s and 40s.
 Adenomyosis (often referred to as Endo's ugly big sister) is typically found in women between the ages of 35 and 50, but also affects younger women.

 They are both long-term conditions, which are not life-threatening but can have a significant impact on the quality of life of those afflicted, due to the debilitating pain and other symptoms that they can cause.